Stefan-Saran/Fake-Youtube-views-Generator/README.md

 # Fake-Youtube-views-Generator

 This is my Third Project, it took me 26 days, 20 min a day.
-It is very simple what it does but i ran out of ideas so i made this one.
+It is very simple what it does.
+I ran out of ideas so i made this one.
 This is a Desktop application made with tkinter python and also used selenium for browser automating.

 You specify a youtube video, it refreshes the site and that will make fake youtube views.
 You can specify how long should he wait after